New World Pictures: Affiliation agreement with Fox, acquisition by News Corporation, and transfer to Disney

 Later that year, Brandon Tartikoff, who helped NBC out of its ratings doldrums in the 1980s in his former role as President of Entertainment at NBC, joined New World Communications in an executive position; concurrently, New World acquired Tartikoff's production company Moving Target Productions.
 New World also acquired the remaining interest in Genesis Entertainment, which expanded upon New World's production assets into television distribution (Genesis has subsequently renamed New World-Genesis Distribution following the closure of the purchase).
 After New World took over Moving Target Productions, the production company was renamed to MT2 Services.
 In 1995, Stone Stanley Productions was signed an exclusive agreement with New World Entertainment.
 1995 also saw the acquisitions of Cannell Entertainment and entertainment magazine Premiere.

 In May 1996, New World sold WVTM and KNSD to NBC Television Stations for $425 million.
 On July 17, 1996, Fox parent News Corporation announced it would acquire the remainder of New World Communications for $2.48 billion in stock.
 When the merger with News Corporation was finalized on January 22, 1997, New World's television production and distribution arms folded into 20th Century Fox Television and 20th Television, respectively and the former New World television stations were transferred into its Fox Television Stations subsidiary, turning the former group's 12 Fox affiliates into owned-and-operated stations of the network, joining WGHP and WBRC.
 The New World Animation and Marvel Films Animation libraries were acquired by Saban Entertainment and Fox Kids Worldwide (in turn acquired by Disney through its 2001 purchase of Fox Family Worldwide) following News Corporation's acquisition of New World.
+In an interview with the Los Angeles Times, a New World executive said, "the only thing Murdoch wants is the stations.
+All the rest of it is baggage that they’ll deal with later.”
+In this article, it was suggested that the acquisition would lead to heavy job losses for the 300 people working at New World's entertainment division.
+New World television programs which continued to air following the January 22, 1997 acquisition included Renegade, The Incredible Hulk animated series, Second Noah, Silk Stalkings and Spider-Man: The Animated Series, with these shows ending not long afterwards.